zachA214/Adelson_Senior_Capstone/README.md

 ## 🛗 Elevator Pitch

-<strong>*The perfect tool for simplified penetration testing , designed for professionals to newcomers alike*</strong>
+<strong>*The perfect tool for simplified penetration testing, designed with professionals and newcomers in mind*</strong>

 ---